awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

 ## Step 2: Run the custom Automation document<a name="automation-walk-document-builder-run"></a>

 Use the following procedure to run the custom Automation document created in Step 1\.
-The custom Automation document launches an Amazon EC2 instance and waits for the instance check to change to the `ok` status\.
+The custom Automation document launches an EC2 instance and waits for the instance check to change to the `ok` status\.

 **To run the custom Automation document**